-You must have system administrator privileges to create, remove, change policies, or set file system or Storage Checkpoint level policies.
-Users can assign a pre-existing policy to their files if the policy allows that.
+You must have system administrator privileges to create, remove, or change policies, and set file system or Storage Checkpoint level policies.
+Users can assign a pre-existing policy to their files if the policy allows.
 Policies can be inherited for new files.